alex-milneski/alex-milneski.github.io/README.md

 ### Conclusions and Insights

 Both Greater and Lesser Yellowlegs see a downwards trend in observation counts from the OSS.
 Highly variable counts can be explained by inconsistant survey frequency, temporal gaps in surveys at certain locations and natural variance in migratory behaviour.
 In the case of Lesser Yellowlegs, they are a species at risk known to return to the same sites during breeding and migration; which make them a good species to look at.
-However, their breeding range is fully outside of the scope of the survey and much of their habitat/stop-over sites are under-represented due to Ontario's geography (Figure 1 & 2).
+However, their breeding range is fully outside of the scope of the survey and much of their habitat/stop-over sites are under-represented due to Ontario's geography (see [breeding map](https://github.com/alex-milneski/ontario-shorebird-R/blob/main/referenced-material/breeding-migration.png)).

 <img src="https://github.com/alex-milneski/ontario-shorebird-R/blob/main/Data-Visualization/survey-site-frqcy.png" alt="survey site frequency" width="600" height="600"/> <img src="https://github.com/alex-milneski/ontario-shorebird-R/blob/main/Data-Visualization/survey-locations.gif" alt="time series" width="400" height="400"/>
 Fig 1 & 2.
 Survey frequency by survey location | Survey Site Locations where Lesser Yellowlegs have been observed (1980-2024)

 <br>

 Inconsistant survey frequency is seen within all sites for the ~50 years of data.
 For example, Nonquon Sewage Lagoons, which was the most frequently visited site, stopped being surveyed by the OSS in 2015 and certain years were surveyed less often (2011).
-I posit that the COVID-19 pandemic caused some data gaps in the early 2020s but also the volunteer-based nature of the project and site accessibility caused gaps in the data throughout.
+I posit that the COVID-19 pandemic caused some data gaps in the early 2020s but also the volunteer-based nature of the project and site accessibility have likely caused gaps in the data throughout.

 <div align="center"><figure><img src="https://github.com/alex-milneski/ontario-shorebird-R/blob/main/Data-Visualization/nonquon.png" alt="nonquon" width="500" height"=500/><figcaption>Fig 3.
 Decline in Lesser Yellowlegs counts at Nonquon Sewage Lagoon exasterbated by gaps in the data.</figcaption></figure></div>